US Flag - fm USfamily.net

 3.1 Bonn-Bad Godesberg, Germany

 This town on the Rhine River west bank just south of Bonn was the location of LMCO and predecessor organization offices since circa 1968.
 Lockheed Martin announced in 2013 that they would be closing this facility, ending a 46-year presence there.
 Manfred Wiese had sent the Legacy committee a slide presentation in 2011.
 Shown on these six slides are the 'company' history in Germany as well as the various projects that were supported over the years. {Editor's note: According to the PowerPoint BN-WHV.ppt file properties, these slides were created in 2003 with an update in 2008.} Bad Godesberg is illustrated by this painting, named for the small medival castle in the left center of the depiction, it is now a museum.
 During most of the years there, the offices were located in the downtown area just below and to the right of the old castle.
 The machines that had been delivered had an excellent lack-of-failure record that stimulated the staff to develop a 6-minute 'May Tag Repairman' parody video.
-My personal bit is that I worked here in the early 70's as part of the F-143 Schnell Boat (Fast Patrol Boat) program. [lab]
+My personal bit is that I worked here in the early 70's as part of the F-143 Schnell Boat (Fast Patrol Boat) program.
+The painting depicting the area is above the entry of our townhome TV room. [lab]

 At the December 2019 Old Timers' gathering Keith Myhre asked: "Who was the Bad Godesberg director before Lee Dominic?"
 Although Dick Lundgren, Ernie Lantto, and Lowell Benson had worked and lived in Germany in the early 70s, they didn't know.
 Some prior data from Lyle Franklin and Jim Rapinac was that Gary Holthusen, Lee Dominic, and Gary Humfelt had been marketing people in Germany, but no specific timeline for when.
 Reporting to the Bonn office at various times were engineering/programming personnel working at the Wilhelmshaven Navy base in Wilhelmshaven and at Hollandse Signaal Apparat (HSA) development in Hengelo, Holland.
 So, Lowell sent an email to a few former Sperry/UNISYS contacts seeking their recollections: